 Lee Sternthal is a screenwriter, director and photographer.
 Lee has written screenplays for every major studio, including TRON: LEGACY for Disney, as well as scripts for Johnny Depp, Mel Gibson and many others.
 His film, THE WORDS starring Bradley Cooper, Zoe Saldana and Jeremy Irons was an Official Sundance Selection.
 It was bought by CBS Films and is currently the #2 romantic drama on Amazon Prime.
 He is a Sundance Institute Fellow, having attended the Screenwriters' Lab, and his work has appeared on The Black List.
 In other areas, he has worked as a photo journalist for the Trace and Vice covering urban gun violence.
 Lee had his first one- man photo show at the Soho House in West Hollywood in June, 2018 and taught a Master Class in screenwriting/directing at Swarthmore College and at Stage 32 in Los Angeles.
 Full Bio »

-Our host, Lee Sternthal, wrote TRON: LEGACY for Disney, and went on to write and direct the Sundance indie-darling THE WORDS, starring Bradley Cooper.
-He was also a Sundance Fellow and was featured on The Blacklist.
-Through his journey in this industry he has learned it all - the good, the bad and the ugly - and has come to Stage 32 exclusively to tell you about it.
+Lee Sternthal is a screenwriter, director and photographer who has written screenplays for every major studio, including TRON: LEGACY for Disney, as well as scripts for Johnny Depp, Mel Gibson and many others.
+His film, THE WORDS starring Bradley Cooper, Zoe Saldana and Jeremy Irons was an Official Sundance Film Festival selection and was later bought by CBS Films.
+Lee is a Sundance Institute Fellow, and his work has appeared on The Black List.
+Through his journey in this industry he has seen it all - the good, the bad and the ugly - and has come to Stage 32 exclusively to tell you about it.

 Q: What is the format of a webinar?